 When it comes to supporting workers’ rights and protecting the environment no one is exempt from doing their part.
 All businesses have to ensure safe working conditions for their employees.
 We all have to allow for federal holidays or pay additional holiday wages if we need to stay open.
 Large businesses pay for garbage disposal and so do small ones, just on a much different scale.
 We all pay business insurance, workers’ comp and unemployment benefits.

 And companies of every size, especially in this age of technology, use electronics to manage, run and grow their businesses.
 Meaning they all have to find the best way to responsibly recycle them.

 Corporate Responsibility to Recycle

 Electronic waste is growing year after year.
 Common e-waste items include computers, monitors, TVs and keyboards.
 But it’s important to understand that while the technical definition of e-waste is “waste consisting of discarded electronic products,” there are a dozen other related items that also need proper recycling.
 Things such as batteries, ballasts, thermometers, and more.
-A battery is not considered “e-waste”, but your laptop (which is) wouldn’t function without it. .
-A fluorescent lightbulb, isn’t e-waste, but it does contain dangerous mercury powder and runs on electricity.
+A battery is not considered “e-waste”, but your laptop (which is) wouldn’t function without it.
+A fluorescent lightbulb, isn’t e-waste, but it does contain harmful mercury powder and runs on electricity.
 Meaning the wires and ballast used to power it should be properly recycled.
-Conversely, an LED lightbulb contains a circuit board, and therefore can is considered to be e-waste.
+Conversely, an LED lightbulb contains a circuit board, and therefore is considered e-waste.

 Phones, Square© credit card readers, barcode scanners and computers; these are common pieces of business equipment.
 And when it’s time for your business to upgrade or replace them, it’s crucial that you are prepared to dispose of those items responsibly.
-Legal expectations as well as consumer expectations exist for a reason.
+Legal expectations, as well as consumer expectations, exist for a reason.
 Without social responsibility the health of our planet, the safety of our workers and the strength of our economy would suffer.